 Graphic output for this model are very similar to those described in section 1.3.3 for the LinearIBD and OnePopVarSize models, with the onedimensional projections of the points are presented in two plots, one for all the points, the other for those selected for kriging and for cross-validation.
 There are 6 pairs of parameters, hence six "slice" plots and 6 two-dimensional profile plots.
 Some examples are shown if Fig. 6.

 7 Migraine settings

 Previous examples have shown several of the most important settings.
-This Section more systematically review many of the available settings.
+This Section more systematically review the most essential settings.
+Many more are described in the long version of this documentation.